AChar95/Azure-Project-Terraform/README.md

 # Azure-Project-Terraform

-A Terraform script to deploy a project onto Microsoft Azure
+A Terraform script to deploy a full MEAN-stack project onto Microsoft Azure, utilising multiple VMs with CI using Jenkins